darrenchen1224/Bill_management_system/README.md

 # Description:

-Create a membership system website and let members can check their Bill information.
+1. Create a membership system website and let members can check their Bill information.
-Use Python-flask and MongoDB on this project.
+2. Use Python-flask and MongoDB on this project.
-Use selenium to get the Bill information.
+3. Use selenium to get the Bill information.
-Use blueprint to management.
+4. Use blueprint to management.

 ## Environment

 1. Python : 3.11.4 version
 2. Flask : 2.3.3 vesrion
 3. Pymongo : 3.11.0 vesrion
+4. selenium : 4.12.0 version
+5. easyocr : 1.7.1 version
+6. webriver-manager : 4.0.0

 ## Frontend